Kay13051976/Thailand-guiding-light/README.md

  - [Render](https://pypi.org/project/render/):was used to render the README file.
  - [GitHub](https://github.com/):used to host the website's source code.
  - [GitPod](https://www.gitpod.io/):the IDE used to develop the website.
+ - [Cloudinary](https://cloudinary.com/):was used to store all the images for the website.
  - [Chrome Devtools](https://developer.chrome.com/docs/devtools/open/):was used to debug the website.
  - [Font Awesome](https://fontawesome.com/icons):was used to create the icons used in the website.
  - [Lucidchart](https://www.lucidchart.com/pages/):was used to make a flowchart for the README file.